 These elements fit into any Berkey system such as the Big Berkey and the Berkey Light.

 These particular elements don't filter fluoride and arsenic, but you can buy the Berkey PF2 filters to accomplish that.

 These elements have been tested by State & EPA accredited laboratories to exceed EPA & ANSI/NSF (Std.
 53) protocol.

 Are Black Berkey Filters Really Economical?

-You also don’t need any electricity or water pressure so whatever you pour in the top of the system is exactly what you get after it’s purified.
+You also don't need any electricity or water pressure so whatever you pour in the top of the system is exactly what you get after it's filtered.

-Take the time and learn more about the Black Berkey filters and consider buying them along with a system so you can drink truly pure water.
+Take the time and learn more about the Black Berkey elements and consider buying them along with a system so you can drink truly clean water.